Things you may need to know – if you suspect ‘Dog Flu’

 1. What is the dog flu?

-2. How long has the dog flu existed?
+2. How long has it existed?

 The dog flu has only been reported since 2004.
 The 40 years prior it was prevalent during flu season in horses and mysteriously jumped from horses to several breeds of racing dogs at a Florida racetrack in 2004.
 It was then named “canine influenza,” and because of the contagiousness of the disease, it spread quickly to almost 40 states.
 The disease is now considered a dog-specific lineage (H3N8 – dog flu).

-3. What are the signs of dog flu?
+3. What are the signs/symptoms?

-4. How do dogs get dog flu?
+4. How do dogs contract it?

 Much like the flu in humans, canine influenza can spread by contaminated objects and/or airborne germs.
 If your dog is exhibiting signs of dog flu, don’t share his toys and keep him away from other dogs until those symptoms have subsided.
 The virus can also pass through you, so be sure to wash your hands thoroughly if you must handle other pets.

-5. Can the dog flu be fatal?
+5. Can the Canine Influenza be fatal?

 It is very rare that a dog dies of canine influenza.
-However, if left untreated, the dog flu can worsen and even turn into pneumonia, so be sure to take good care of your dog if he is exhibiting these symptoms.
+However, if left untreated, the dog flu can worsen and even turn into pneumonia.
+So be sure to take good care of your dog if he is exhibiting these symptoms.
 Most cases of dog flu are mild and pass quickly when given the attention and care needed.

 If you see your dog exhibiting the symptoms listed above for more than a 2 day period, you should take him to the vet for testing.
 There are two types of tests that a veterinarian will commonly run to detect canine influenza.